 Sustainability matters to our clients for many of the same reasons it matters to us.
 They want to enhance the value of their real estate assets and drive operational efficiencies and cost savings.
-They also seek to attract and retain a productive, healthy and diverse workforce and achieve positive impacts in their communities.
+They also seek to attract and retain a healthy and engaged workforce and achieve positive impacts in their communities.
 Like JLL, many of our clients have their own sustainability goals and are seeking partners who can help them achieve their objectives.

-With JLL managing nearly 5 billion square feet of space globally for our clients - approximately 1100x the square footage that we ourselves occupy - our greatest opportunity for impact is with and through our clients.
+With JLL managing over 5 billion square feet of space globally for our clients - approximately 1100x the square footage that we ourselves occupy - our greatest opportunity for impact is with and through our clients.

 Our expertise addresses the entire lifecycle of a building and human experience, from design and planning of buildings through to construction, occupation, management, refurbishment and exit.
 We offer advice on how sustainability considerations can be embedded at each of these stages to maximize value.
 JLL's sustainability professionals provide market-leading solutions to make our buildings smart, healthy and productive.
-And through LaSalle, with its ESG best practices, we enhance the performance of our clients' investments.
+And through LaSalle, we enhance the performance of our clients' investments.